F/A-18A/B Classic Hornet Weapon System

 Replacement Aviation Refuelling Vehicles

-JNT157PH1 was established to replace the aged ADF Aviation Refuelling Vehicles (ARV) and the replacement fleet will consist of:
+The Replacement Aviation Refuelling Vehicles project was established to replace the aged Australian Defence Force Aviation Refuelling Vehicles (ARV).
+The replacement fleet will consist of:

 Phalanx Close-In Weapons System Block Upgrade